nspcc-dev/.github/git.md

   Long description with references, links, test data and whatever else is needed to explain what, why and how is changed (use up to 80-character columns for word-wrapping, any attachment like an application log, external link, utility output is an exception).
+It should consist of sentences (or a single sentence) that follow at least some basic punctuation/grammar rules, e.g. start with a capital letter and end with a period.

   Signed-off-by: Your Name <email@example.com>